 2. Not doing enough shopping around – Americans will only look at an average of 2-3 vehicles before they make their purchase and this can leave you with a bad decision in the end.
 Do your homework and find the perfect car!
 Even if this means visiting more than one dealership.
 Instant personal loans is an option for those who are low on money at the moment.

 3. Settling for what you see on the car lot – Another huge mistake that people make is the fact they settle for something when they do not find what they are looking for.
 Take your time and find what you want.
+And also consider how many times you’d have to take it to dealer alternative auto repair for maintainance is also an aspect to be looked at.

 4. Wanting a certain color – Certain colors are hard to find on any car, and can narrow your options.
 Don’t miss out on a great car just because you are biased to the color.
 While color might seem important at first, in the long run what’s more important is that the car runs and does the job you need it to do.